Molnes/skytjenesterPortfolio/README.md

 4. The fourth iteration was to create a Github Actions workflow that builds the application, builds the docker image, pushes it to Docker Hub, and then runs the Terraform file to create the VM.

 ### Experiences
 I had some trouble with the GitHub Actions workflow.
-NTNU's OpenStack is not accessible from the outside, so while the workflow is capable of creating the infrastructure and deploying the application, it is being blocked by NTNU's firewall.
+NTNU's OpenStack is not accessible from the outside, so while the workflow is capable of creating the infrastructure and deploying the application, it was being blocked by NTNU's firewall.

 The workflow can and is testing the application and building the docker image, but it cannot deploy it.
-To get around this I had to manually create the infrastructure and deploy the application by running the terraform fork tofu locally.
+To get around this I had to manually create the infrastructure and deploy the application by running the terraform fork, tofu, locally.

 Other than that I had no real difficulties.
 I had some trouble with the Terraform file, but that was mostly because of my lack of experience with Terraform.